rcmckee/Document-Classification/preliminary_proposal.md

 Predict if a high school football quarterback will perform well at the college level.

 ### Problem
 UT seems to have great difficulty finding a good quarterback even though the Texas high schools are noted as being a top field for recruiting.
-If UT could more accurately predict if a high school quarterback will perform well at the college level, maybe…maybe….they could have more wins each season.
+If UT could more accurately predict if a high school quarterback will perform well at the college level they could more consistently recruit high quality quarterbacks and win more games.

 ### How I will present my work
 I would present a slide show or visualization.